Practicum Project

 We have deliberately designed the practicum project to offer a flexible range of options and opportunities.
 We encourage students to choose a project that interests them, supports work they are doing for their degree program, and/or enhances their career credentials.
 Alumni have found the flexibility of the practicum project valuable and recommend that students regard topic selection as an opportunity.
 Many alumni include their practicum projects in the portfolio of materials they share with potential employers.

-Over the course of the practicum project, students work with an MSMC faculty project advisor as well as an advisor or supervisor from a host site.
+Over the course of the practicum project, students work with the current MSMC Director (as of July 1, 2026 Dr. Quint Gregory) as well as an advisor or supervisor from a host site.

 Practicum Examples